 Over the next two years, Rockingham Electric grew to 10 employees and found itself bursting at the seams.
 In the spring of 1960, Clifford purchased the Hood Milk building at 345 Court Street in Portsmouth, turning it into a modern 10,000 square-foot facility and setting the stage for a new era.

-But then, on Saturday evening, December 28, 1968, catastrophe struck.
+On Saturday evening, December 28, 1968, catastrophe struck.
 In the middle of a blizzard, fire broke out at Rockingham Electric’s retail hub and company headquarters in Portsmouth, burning it to the ground.
 The building and the entire inventory was gone.
 Even worse, all the company’s records, cash and accounts receivable were lost.
-Although inconceivable today, 35 years ago in the pre-computer era, a thriving business saw virtually all of its important assets wiped out in just a few hours.
+Although inconceivable today, prior to the computer era, a thriving business saw virtually all of its important assets wiped out in just a few hours.

 Sustained by the loyalty of employees and customers–and by the fortunate proximity of the Dover subsidiary–Rockingham Electric endured its darkest days.
 In an office trailer in the burned-out parking lot, company owner and president Herb Clifford assessed his options.

 Approaching age 60, Clifford decided on new leadership to marshal the company’s reconstruction.

 On January 20, 1969, within three weeks of the blaze, he named James Pender Sr., his son-in-law, as vice president and the new general manager.
 Ninety days later, with Pender in charge, full retail operations resumed in leased space while a search for a new, permanent location forged ahead.